 Explain the theme of the NCERT Solutions for Class 11 English Poetry Chapter 7.

 Each poem from the NCERT textbook contains a unique theme, which should be explored in the process of understanding the main concept.
 Poets explain their ideas through their poems.
 The main idea of this poem revolves around cruelty or violence, which often depends on the perspective of an individual.
-A harmful or criminal act may be perceived to be cruel to one person while it might be viewed differently by others.
-This is the concept which the poet wants to convey through the poem.
+A harmful or criminal activity may be perceived to be cruel to one person, while it might be viewed differently by others.
+This is the concept that the poet wants to convey through the poem.
 The NCERT Solutions for Class 11 English Poetry Chapter 7 from BYJU’S enhance the accuracy of the answers and provide accurate information as per the CBSE syllabus.

 Does BYJU’S provide the NCERT Solutions for Class 11 English Poetry Chapter 7 in PDF format?

 To gain remarkable marks, besides learning all the chapters, students should practice the exercise questions from the NCERT textbook.
-As there are lots of options, finding the correct study material can be a challenging task for most of the students.
-Students can rely on the NCERT Solutions for Class 11 English Poetry Chapter 7 prepared by the academic experts who possess knowledge about the same.
+As there are lots of options, finding the correct study material can be a challenging task for most students.
+Students can rely on the NCERT Solutions for Class 11 English Poetry Chapter 7, prepared by academic experts who possess knowledge about the same.
 The PDF format of solutions can be accessed from BYJU’S to get a clear idea about the type of questions that would appear in the annual exam.

 Where can I find the accurate NCERT Solutions for Class 11 English Poetry Chapter 7?